 - 450 g flour (I used 130 g Manitoba flour W360, and 320 g buratto flour, Tipo 2, W280/290)

 - 250-270 ml water (55-60% hydration, depending on the flour)

 - 5 g fresh baker’s yeast

-- 11 g diastatic malt (I used honey, even if it’s not the same, but also without it will be fine)
+- 10 g diastatic malt (but also without it will be fine)

 For the salamoia (brine):

 - 6 g salt

 - First of all measure the water, add the malt and the yeast in it, and then the sifted flour, and start to work it.
 When the dough is almost formed add the salt, and then add the extra virgin olive oil, gradually, until absorbed.
 Work the dough until homogeneous and no more sticky.